AscentCheats/AWP/README.md

-AddExclusion adds exclusions for all the paths of AWP more soon.
+fix for exclusions, admin perms, and multi inject. more soon.